USS Indianapolis (CA-35): McVay's record cleared

 In 1996, sixth-grade student Hunter Scott began his research on the sinking of Indianapolis for a class history project.
 Scott's effort led to an increase in national publicity, which got the attention of retired Congressional lobbyist Michael Monroney, who had been scheduled to be assigned to Indianapolis before she shipped out on her final voyage.
 Around the same time, Captain William J. Toti, USN, final commanding officer of the fast attack nuclear submarine received an appeal from several Indianapolis survivors to assist with the exoneration effort.
 Toti then demonstrated through analysis that the tactic of zigzagging would not have spared the Indianapolis from at least one torpedo hit by the I-58.
 Monroney brought the matter to the attention of his son-in-law, who was on the staff of Senator Bob Smith (R, NH) and was able to get the issue in front of Smith.
 Smith convinced Senator John Warner (R, VA) to hold hearings on the Senate Armed Services Committee on 14 September 1999, in which several Indianapolis survivors testified.
 Also called to testify in the hearings were Vice Chief of Naval Operations Admiral Donald Pilling, Director of the Naval History Center Dr. William Dudley, and the Judge Advocate General of the Navy Rear Admiral John Hutson.
 The hearings were reported to sway Senator Warner into allowing a "Sense of Congress" resolution clearing Captain McVay's name to be passed to full Congress for a vote.
 In October 2000, the United States Congress passed a resolution that Captain McVay's record should state that "he is exonerated for the loss of Indianapolis".
 President Bill Clinton also signed the resolution.
 The resolution noted that, although several hundred ships of the U.S. Navy were lost in combat during World War II, McVay was the only captain to be court-martialed for the loss of his ship due to enemy action in combat.
 In July 2001, United States Secretary of the Navy Gordon England directed Captain Toti to enter the Congressional language into McVay's official Navy service record, clearing him of all wrongdoing.
+Scott, the sixth-grade student, later in his life joined the Navy and became a naval aviator, served as the protocol officer for the chairman of the Joint Chiefs of Staff at the Pentagon, and currently holds the rank of commander.